Jointly Modeling and Clustering Tensors in High Dimensions: Theoretical analysis

 \subsection{Theory with rank $R>1$}

-Next, we extend our theory to the case of a general rank $R>1$.
+The theoretical analysis of $R>1$ is more challenging as components from different rank are generally not orthogonal.
 To quantify the correlation between decomposed components $\bbeta_{k,r,m}^\ast$'s across different ranks, we define the following incoherence parameter

 For example, when $\xi=0$, the components $\bbeta_{k,r,m}^\ast$'s are orthogonal (as they are unit-norm vectors).
-In our theoretical analysis, we impose an upper bound condition on $\xi$ that allows the decomposed components to be correlated but only to a certain degree.
-Similar incoherence conditions have been assumed in low-rank tensor models \citep{anandkumar2014tensor, sun2019dynamic, cai2020uncertainty, xia2021statistically}.
+In our theoretical analysis, we impose an upper bound condition on $\xi$ that allows the decomposed components to be correlated but only to a certain degree, similar to \citep{anandkumar2014tensor, sun2019dynamic, cai2020uncertainty, xia2021statistically}.

-\begin{thm} Suppose Conditions~\ref{omega}-\ref{separate} hold with $\gamma d_{\max}\leq C_1$ and $R\xi^M\precsim(\log d)^{-1}$, where $C_1$ is as defined in Theorem \ref{thm1}.
+\begin{thm} Suppose Conditions~\ref{omega}-\ref{complexity} hold with $\gamma d_{\max}\leq C_1$ and $R\xi^M\precsim(\log d)^{-1}$, where $C_1$ is as defined in Theorem \ref{tensor:thm1}.
 Let

-where $\tau'_0=C'_{\tau}\gamma$, $\epsilon'_0=c'_1\omega_{\max}\sqrt{\log d/n}$ for some constants $C'_{\tau},c'_1>0$, and $\tau_{1}$ and $\epsilon_{m}$ are as defined in \eqref{lambda}.
-The estimator $\bTheta^{(t)}$ from the $t$-th iteration of Algorithm \ref{alg1} satisfies with probability $1-o(1)$,
+where $\tau'_0=C'_{\tau}\gamma$, $\epsilon'_0=c'_1\omega_{\max}\sqrt{T\log d/n}$ for some constants $C'_{\tau},c'_1>0$, and $\tau_{1}$ and $\epsilon_{m}$ are as defined in \eqref{lambda}.
+The estimator $\bTheta^{(t)}$ from the $t$-th iteration of Algorithm \ref{alg1.1} satisfies with probability $1-o(1)$,